TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

     tripkit = TripKit(config=tripkit_config)
     tripkit.setup()

-After data has been loaded to the database, survey users can be loaded as a list of :py:class:`tripkit.models.User` objects:
+After data has been loaded to the database, survey participants or *users* can be loaded as a list of :py:class:`tripkit.models.User` objects:

 .. code-block:: python